View Document Text

 In the past we have offered or delivered information about our qualifications and business practices to

 clients on at least an annual basis.
-Pursuant to new SEC Rules, we will ensure that you receive a
+Pursuant to SEC Rules, we will ensure that you receive a

 summary of any material changes to this and subsequent Brochures within 120 days of the close of our